hegely/neighborhood-map/README.md

 ## Features

-1. Application will find the Stadiums in my area using Foursquare category ID.
+1. Application will find the Stadiums in my area using Foursquare category ID and Goole Maps Geocoding API.
-2. Provide details from Foursquare for each stadium.
+2. Provided details from Foursquare for each stadium.
 3. Text search for stadium in Filter field.

 ## Credentials